gtsteffaniak/filebrowser/README.md

 ## Migration from filebrowser/filebrowser

-If you are currently using filebrowser from the filebrowser/filebrowser repo, but want to try using this.
+If you currently use filebrowser from the filebrowser/filebrowser repo but want to try using this.
 I recommend you start fresh without reusing the database, but there are a few things you'll need to do if you must migrate: